-Access to Higher Education Diploma
+Access to HE Diploma

-The Open Awards Level 3 Access to Higher Education (HE) Diploma is a life changing qualification specifically designed for adult learners as an alternative route to A-Levels onto university degree courses.
-Learners are required to achieve 60 credits in total to achieve this Diploma but there are certain Rules of Combination required.
-Follow the three steps below to build your very own Access to HE Diploma.
+The Open Awards Level 3 Access to Higher Education Diploma is life changing qualification specifically designed for adult learners as an alternative route to A-Levels onto university degree courses.
+Learners are required to achieve 60 credits in total to achieve the Diploma but there are certain Rules of Combination required.
+Follow the three steps below to build your very own Access to HE Diploma

-In order to achieve the full Diploma, learners must gain 45 credits from academic graded units (GA) and 15 Credits from ungraded academic units (UA) and /or ungraded developmental units (UD).
+In order to achieve the full Diploma, learners must gain 45 credits from academic graded units (GA) and 15 credits from ungraded academic units (UA) and /or ungraded development units (UD).